 - Roger Rodby, Fellowship Program Director, Rush University Medical Center; ASN Board Review Instructor

-The Blue Ribbon Panel will determine the winners of each matchup by the March 22nd deadline for entering the contest.
+The Blue Ribbon Panel will determine the winners of each matchup by the March 23rd deadline for entering the contest.
 There are prizes.
-One copy of National Kidney Foundation Primer on Kidney Diseases will be awarded to the top overall score, top medical student score, top resident score, top fellow score, and top attending score.
-Additionally, a NephMadness travel mug & stressball will be awarded to (after excluding the scores of the grand prize winners) the 9 remaining overall top scores, the best tweeter and the best blogger.
-The official rules of NephMadness 2015 are available for the legally inclined.
-Most importantly, it is free.
+One copy of Brenner and Rector’s The Kidney, 10th Edition, will be awarded to the top overall score.
+One copy of National Kidney Foundation Primer on Kidney Diseases will be awarded to the top medical student score, top resident score, top fellow score, and top attending score (first registration question must be answered for prize eligibility).
+Additionally, a NephMadness water bottle will be awarded to (after excluding the scores of the grand prize winners) the 9 remaining overall top scores, best tweeter, and the best blogger.
+The official rules of NephMadness 2016 are available for the legally inclined.
+Most importantly, it is free to play.

 Why is there a NephMadness?